javajet/learn-scala-by-example/README.md

 Python language.

-Examples hope to provide an understanding of what, how and why Scala does things the way it does them.
+Examples hope to provide an understanding of what, how and why Scala does the things it does.

 Please be aware, you won't find any examples of Scalaz, Cats or Shapeless here - it's just techniques, libraries and approaches